JordanShelswell/JordanShelswell.github.io/_posts/Template.markdown

   It is tied up in fiscal and imaginary economic concerns.
 We have placed companies in situations where they are only deemed successful if they produce ever climbing profit margins and returns to their investors.
 In order to fully address these issues we need to concern ourselves with institutional motivations and hold our institutions to the same standards we hold ourselves.

   This and subjects like it will be explored here.
 So if you are interested I would like to invite you to come back maybe even bookmark or link to this site.
 If my schedule untangles itself soon, there hopefully will be new content when you drift back this way.

+# Thoughts
+  This is space reserved for an analysis of a project.
+Reflection, improvements plans and further context.